andygbannister/qurantools/readme.md

 - Same goes for [Goggle recaptcha](https://www.google.com/recaptcha/admin) which is used to spot spam registrations.
 You'll need to add your site URL.
 Quran Tools currently only uses v3.
 For testing/local development, you'll need to add the URLs (preferably as a separate Google recaptcha site) as well.
 The password reset function relies on a Google ReCapthca key so this is not optional unless you edit the source code.

+### Privacy Policy

+If you are associating a privacy policy with your install of Qur'an Tools, you should be aware that Qur'an Tools does collect the following information:

+- Name and email addresses
+- On login, IP addresses and time/date information
+- History of page visits and searches performed
+- If enabled in `qt.ini`, cookies for Google analytics via Google Tag Manager

 ### (Optional) Create .htaccess file for 404 error redirects

 If you are running Apache2, in order to redirect to a nice 404 page, it is recommended you use `/app/.htaccess.example` as a template for your own `.htaccess` file.
 Check the official documentation for Nginx and other webservers.